 - interconnectedness of an institution or financial group and the financial system.

-The process of determining the systemic importance of financial institutions is detailed in the Guidelines of the European Banking Authority of 16 December 2014 and the occasional paper Application of the capital buffer requirement for other systemically important institutions in Lithuania (614.6 KB ) of the Bank of Lithuania.
-The application of the capital buffer of other systemically important institutions is regulated by the Rules for the Formation of Capital Buffers (280.9 KB ), adopted by the Board of the Bank of Lithuania on 9 April 2015.
+The process of determining the systemic importance of financial institutions is detailed in the Guidelines of the European Banking Authority of 16 December 2014 and the occasional paper Application of the capital buffer requirement for other systemically important institutions in Lithuania (614.6 KB download icon) of the Bank of Lithuania.
+The application of the capital buffer of other systemically important institutions is regulated by the Rules for the Formation of Capital Buffers (280.9 KB download icon), adopted by the Board of the Bank of Lithuania on 9 April 2015.

-The list of systemically important institutions and the size of the capital buffer set for them are published at the end of each year.
+The list of other systemically important institutions and the size of the capital buffer set for them is reviewed and published at the end of each year.

-Find below the Resolutions on the determining of systemically important institutions and the setting of rates of the capital buffer for other systemically important institutions:
+The history of Resolutions on the identification of other systemically important institutions and the setting of capital buffer rates for them is presented below.

 Systemically important institutions and their additional capital buffers*